 “Getting your dog used to daily tooth brushing is invaluable when it comes to preventing periodontal disease,” she says.
 “It works exactly the same way for dogs as it does for people—you’re removing plaque and stimulating the gums.
 This prevents the build up of bacteria and strengthens the dog’s oral health so that his immune system can fight off bacteria.”

 Tooth brushing should start when your dog is a puppy so that he can get used to it as a part of his daily routine.
 You should use a canine toothbrush, as they’re stronger and less likely to break if accidentally chewed.
 You’ll also need canine toothpaste.
-It’s gravy or chicken flavored, to make it more fun, and has less fluoride in it.
+It’s gravy or chicken flavored, to make it more fun, and doesn’t contain fluoride.
 You should never use human toothpastes on dogs, as the high fluoride levels can be toxic to animals.
 Only use a toothpaste specifically made for pets.

 If your dog isn’t amenable to a toothbrush, Wallace suggests trying cheesecloth or even just your finger.
 “Dog toothpaste tastes good, so they shouldn’t fight you too much, and even just getting the enzymes from the toothpaste onto your dog’s teeth can help.”